-The most current VR videos are at the top, with the older ones following.
+The most recent VR videos are at the top, with the older ones following.
 We’ll add more product demos and presentations as they are released.
 We hope this list will have some value as a historical overview.

 Please let us know if you have recommendations on other videos that should be included here.